 Following the fall and spring terms, College of General Studies students whose grades in the preceding term indicate outstanding academic achievement are recognized on the Dean’s List.
 To be placed on the Dean’s List, a student must have earned at least 12 credits (not including courses taken on the Satisfactory/No-Credit option) with a term GPA of at least 3.50.

 College of General Studies students whose grades in the preceding fall and spring terms indicate outstanding academic achievement are recognized on the Dean’s List following the spring term.
 To be placed on the Dean’s List, a part-time student must have earned at least 12 credits (not including courses taken on the Satisfactory/No-Credit option) across the consecutive fall and spring semesters with a cumulative GPA of at least 3.50 for those terms.

 Students who wish to dispute a grade should follow the following guidelines:

 - The student and the professor should meet to resolve a grade dispute.

 - If no resolution is agreed upon, the student and the professor should meet with the chair of the department offering the class.

 - The chair of the department puts in writing his/her resolution to the dispute.

-- The student has the option to contest the chair's resolution with the CGS Assistant Dean.
+- The student has the option to contest the chair's resolution with an Assistant Dean.